 Bob’s story blends coincidence with collaboration and hope.
 The coincidence involves the 62-year-old West Chester man’s best buddy, “Jake,” a 165-pound Newfoundland and therapy dog that Bob trained for duty.
-The collaboration involves Bob’s multidisciplinary team of physicians at the Brain Tumor Center and the UC Cancer Institute.
+The collaboration involves Bob’s multidisciplinary team of physicians at the Brain Tumor Center, which is part of the UC Neuroscience Institute and the UC Cancer Institute.
 And the hope comes in the form of a novel brain cancer vaccine study for which Bob qualified.

 Bob, a trim, athletic man who last October zipped through the Walk Ahead for a Brain Tumor Cure 5k in 23 minutes and 13 seconds, began training with Jake two years ago, and the pair soon qualified as a therapy team.